 Healing Properties and Indications

-The flowers contain heart glycosides, flavonoids, and captine, an alkaloid that is very active on the heart.
+The flowers contain heart glycosides, flavonoids, and captine, an alkaloid that is very active in the heart.
 They have cardiotonic, anti-arrhythmia (regulating heartbeat), and vasodilating properties on the coronary arteries.
 They may complement and even substitute foxglove.
 Their uses are coronary insufficiency, valve dysfunctions (alterations of the heart valves), heartbeat disorders (palpitations), and angina pectoris (making the sensation of oppression on the chest disappear).
 The flesh of the fruits contains mucilage with a mild laxative action, and the seeds, a purgative oil.

 Cactus Plant Scientific Facts